yuantailing/cgservice/README.md

 ### apache2

 1. Copy *apache2/conf/sites-available.sample/* to *apache2/conf/sites-available/* and edit then.
-1. Before certificates are issued, we should disable *001-cscg-le-ssl* and *002-oslab-le-ssl* provisionally.
+1. Before certificates are issued, we should disable *001-cscg-le-ssl*, *002-oslab-le-ssl*, and so on, provisionally.
 1. Build and run.
-1. When certificates have been issued, we can enable *001-cscg-le-ssl* and *002-oslab-le-ssl*, and rewrite HTTP to HTTPS (edit *apache2/conf/sites-available/*).
+1. When certificates have been issued, we can enable *001-cscg-le-ssl*, *002-oslab-le-ssl*, and so on, and rewrite HTTP to HTTPS (edit *apache2/conf/sites-available/*).

 ### vsftpd